One of the questions that often comes up is ‘Should I be using taster sessions to introduce myself to potential new clients?’

 1. Make sure that you only offer them to your target market and not just anyone who has a passing interest.

 2. Think carefully about what hot topics and issues your target market needs answers to.
 Remember, people don’t buy training, they buy solutions to problems.

-4. Have a follow up system in place to convert the the potential client into definite business.
+6. Have a follow-up system in place to convert the potential client into paying business.

 When taster sessions work

 In my experience, taster sessions are most suitable for three key scenarios:

 - When you offer high-cost courses – the taster gives clients the chance to ‘try before they buy’ and commit to a large spend